travigd/documentation/http-api/3.0.0/reading-streams.md

    <link href="http://127.0.0.1:2113/streams/newstream/metadata" rel="metadata" />
 ```

-This is saying that there is not a next rel url (this means all the information is in this request).
-It is also saying that this url is the first link.
+This is saying that there is not a next `rel` URL (this means all the information is in this request).
+It is also saying that this URL is the first link.
 When dealing with these urls there are two ways of reading the data in the stream.
 You can either go to the last link and then move forward following prev or you can go to the first link and follow the next links.
-The last item will not have a next rel link.
+The last item will not have a next `rel` link.

 If you want to follow a live stream then you would keep following the prev links.
-When you reach the end (current portion) of a stream you will receive an empty document that does not have entries (or a prev rel link).
-You should then continue polling this uri (in the future a document will appear here).
+When you reach the end (current portion) of a stream you will receive an empty document that does not have entries (or a prev `rel` link).
+You should then continue polling this URI (in the future a document will appear here).
 This can be seen by trying the previous link from the above feed.

 ```
 ouro@ouroboros:~/src/EventStore.wiki$ curl -i http://127.0.0.1:2113/streams/newstream/1/forward/20